Shark finning ban

 - spiny dogfish (a QMS species).

-The fins must be attached to the body through some portion of uncut skin.
+The fins must be attached to the body through some part of uncut skin.

 Fishers must land fins naturally or artificially attached for blue shark (a QMS species).

-Blue shark fins can be removed, provided they're landed attached to the shark's body (for example, by being tied or sewn on).
-This encourages waste minimisation and allows the fishery for blue shark meat to continue.
+For blue sharks, the fins can be removed, but they need to be landed attached to the shark's body.
+For example, they can be tied or sewn on.
+This encourages fishers to reduce waste, and allows blue shark fishing to continue.

 - elephant fish

 - ghost shark (dark)